MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 7. Select **Add** for a new Subscription.

 8. Follow the page instructions to create a new subscription that is appropriate for you.
-Most people will choose "Free Trial".
+Most people will choose "Free Trial" or use an "Azure Pass" offer here.
+These labs have been designed to use less than USD $5 of Azure services.

-**Note:** It could take up to 30 minutes before the subscription can be used.
+**Note:** It could take up to 10 minutes before the subscription can be used.

 ### Task 2: Create a Log Analytics Workspace.